-- An employee can retire at age 60 with at least eight years of service, or at age 55 if he/she has 35 years of service. - An employee contributes 4.5% of his or her salary to IMRF to fund their pension. - The employer also contributes to IMRF on behalf of each employee. - The retirement benefit is based on the employee's final rate of earnings (FRE) and is calculated using one of two methods: - The Normal method calculates FRE by taking the average earnings for the highest 48 consecutive months of earnings within the last 10 years. - 2.
+- An employee can retire at age 60 with at least eight years of service, or at age 55 if he/she has 35 years of service. - An employee contributes 4.5% of his or her salary to IMRF to fund their pension. - The employer also contributes to IMRF on behalf of each employee. - The retirement benefit is based on the employee's Final Rate of Earnings (FRE) and is calculated using one of two methods: - 1.
+The Normal method calculates FRE by taking the average earnings for the highest 48 consecutive months of earnings within the last 10 years. - 2.
 The Lifetime method is used for employees whose highest earnings were at the beginning of their career.
-The FRE is calculated by taking the average of the employee's earnings over all their years of service. - The percentage of the employee's FRE that will be paid as a retirement benefit is calculated using a percentage determined by the following rules: - 1.
-1 2/3% (.01667) for each year, up to 15. - 2.
+The FRE is calculated by taking the average of the employee's earnings over all of his or her years of service. - The percentage of the employee's FRE that will be paid as a benefit is calculated using a percentage determined using the following rules: - 1. $1^{2}/{3}\%$ (.01667) for each year, up to 15. - 2.
 2% (.02) for each year beyond 15. - 3.
-Total cannot exceed 75%.
+Total percentage cannot exceed 75%.

-TIER 2 PROVISIONS:
+Tier 2 provisions:

-An employee can retire at age 67 with at least 10 years of service, or at age 62 if they have 35 years of service.

-- An employee contributes 4.5% of their salary to IMRF to fund their pension, up to a set wage cap.
+- An employee can retire at age 67 with at least 10 years of service, or at age 62 if he/she has 35 years of service. - An employee contributes 4.5% of his or her salary to IMRF to fund their pension, up to a set wage cap.
 (The wage cap in 2015 was \$111,571.63.)
-The wage cap increases annually by 3%, or 0.5% of CPI (Consumer Price Index) Urban, for the preceding September, whichever is less. - The employer also contributes to IMRF on behalf of each employee. - The retirement benefit is based on the employee's final rate of earnings (FRE) and is calculated using one of two methods: - 1.
-The Normal method calculates FRE by taking the average earnings for the highest 96 consecutive months of earnings within the last 10 years. - 2.
+The wage cap increases annually by 3%, or 1⁄2 of CPI (Consumer Price Index) Urban, for the preceding September, whichever is less. - The employer also contributes to IMRF on behalf of each employee. - The retirement benefit is based on the employee's final rate of earnings (FRE) and is calculated using one of two methods:

+- 1. The Normal method calculates FRE by taking the average earnings for the highest 96 consecutive months of earnings within the last 10 years. - 2.
 The Lifetime method is used for employees whose highest earnings were at the beginning of their career.
-The FRE is calculated by taking the average of the employee's earnings over all of his or her years of service. - The percentage of the employee's FRE that will be paid as a benefit is calculated using a percentage determined by the following rules: - 1.
-1 2/3% (.01667) for each year, up to 15. - 2.
+The FRE is calculated by taking the average of the employee's earnings over all of his or her years of service. - The percentage of the employee's FRE that will be paid as a benefit is calculated using a percentage determined using the following rules: - 1. $1^{2}/{3}\%$ (.01667) for each year, up to 15. - 2.
 2% (.02) for each year beyond 15. - 3.
-Total benefit cannot exceed 75%. - Retirees receive annual increases at age 67, or one year after pension payments begin.
-Increases are equal to 3%, or .05% of CPI Urban for the preceding year, whichever is less.
-If CPI Urban is 0, there is no increase.
+Total percentage cannot exceed 75%. - Retirees receive annual increases at age 67, or one year after pension payments begin.
+Increases are equal to 3%, or 1⁄2 of CPI Urban, for the preceding year, whichever is less.
+If CPI is 0, there is no increase.